 Lou creates works on paper using watercolour or gouache to explore abstract landscapes, seascapes or imagined imagery.
 She enjoys the ephemeral nature of watercolour and the more robust, opaque quality of gouache with the immediacy and smaller scale capacity of working on paper.

-Lou Hamilton has a robust, physical, sculptural & unfussy approach to paint, surface & texture.
-She restricts her repertoire to simple abstract landscapes, cityscapes and seascapes reduced to their natural geometry of squares, stripes & crosses.
+Lou Hamilton has a robust, sculptural & unfussy approach to paint, surface & texture.
+She restricts her repertoire to simple abstract landscapes, cityscapes and seascapes.
 She works with either acrylic or oil.
 Or both.

-Lou’s key influences have always been Robert Ryman, Sean Scully, Joseph Beuys, Mark Rothko & Anthon Tapies, but her work is resolutely of the world we live in now.
-She gets her inspiration from peeling layers of old walls and the light, mood, abstract forms of urban, land & seascapes but her underlying concerns are for the environment & the impact we have on it
+Lou’s key influences have always been Robert Ryman, Sean Scully, Joseph Beuys, Mark Rothko & Anthon Tapies, but her work is resolutely of the world we live in now with her underlying concerns for the environment

 Lou tries to capture beauty in imperfection & calm in the chaos whether that be through imagined or found imagery.
 Sometimes she uses mix media such as plaster, sand, rice paper, fabric and twine.